SpecificProtagonist/jvm/README.md

 - to manage the lifecycle of classes, objects, …
 - when casting type-erased local/stack values to objects
-- when accessing fields (in `fields_storage.rs` and when dereferencing pointers to objects)
+- when accessing fields (in `fields_storage.rs` and when dereferencing pointers to objects) Unfortunately, for most of this the safety boundary is at the crate level.

 This is only a JVM, not including a proper class library.
 The problem is that the JVM specification depends on a number of classes, but never bothers to specify what it requires